metafacture/metafacture-tutorial/06a_Introduction_into_Metafacture-Flux.md

 | print;
 ```

-The result should be the same as before but with `open-http` you can get the text that is provided via an url.
+The result should be the same as before but with the module `open-http` you can get the text that is provided via an url.

-Congratulations you have created your first Flux-Workflow for Metafacture.
-But lets understand what a Flux Workflow is.
+LBut lets understand what a Flux Workflow does.
 The Flux-Workflow is combination of different moduls to process incoming semi structured data.
 In our example we have different things that we do with these modules:

-TODO: Hier anpassen.
+First we have a URL.
-First with `"weather.json"` we state the file name and location in relation to the folder we are in when we start the script.
+The URL state the location of the data on the web..
-Then we tell Metafacture `open-file` to open the stated file.
+Then we tell Metafacture `open-http` to request the stated url.
 Then we tell Metafacture how to handle the data that is incoming: Since the report is writen in one line, we tell Metafacture to regard every new line as a new record with `as-lines`
-Then we tell Metafacture to `decode-json` in order to translate the incoming data as json to the generic internal data model.
+Then we tell Metafacture to `decode-json` in order to translate the incoming data as json to the generic internal data model that is called metadata events
-Then we tell metafacture to serialize the data as YAML with `encode-yaml`
+Then we tell metafacture to serialize the metadata events as YAML with `encode-yaml`
 Finally we tell MF to `print` everything.

 So let's have a small recap of what we done and learnd sofar.